 To prove an argument or case in a court of law is the gold standard in all forms of investigation – both private and public.
 This is because the justice system is, in general, the ultimate form of recourse available.
 If the information gathered in the course of an investigation is proof of the truth in a case, then to have that proof meet the standard of court admissibility means the veracity of that proof is largely irrefutable.
 If irrefutable court admissible evidence is used even in cases that do not require a court of law, then those cases can be resolved quickly and efficiently.
 To be clear, the highest standard should be met in all cases, whether it goes to court, or not.

-OpSec Solutions is a highly regarded, professionally accredited Private Investigation firm that provides evidence to court admissible standards in all cases.
+OpSec Solutions is a highly regarded, professionally accredited Private Investigation firm based in Manchester that provides evidence to court admissible standards in all cases.
 This requires the utmost discretion, sensitivity, and confidentiality, as well as strict adherence to ethical guidelines and data protection law.
 Contact OpSec Solutions today to discuss the type of evidence you need in your case, and the methods available for its collection.